JimDesu/basis-lang/spec.md

 ---

-## Appendix H. Module System and Instance Visibility
+## Appendix H. Module System and Witness Visibility

-This appendix specifies the module system that links Basis source files into compilation units, the import declaration's full surface, the visibility rules governing what is visible from a module, and the instance-visibility and instance-coherence rules that govern cross-module class participation.
+This appendix specifies the module system that links Basis source files into compilation units, the import declaration's full surface, the visibility rules governing what is visible from a module, and the witness-visibility and witness-coherence rules that govern cross-module class participation.

 ### H.1 Module Declaration